Gordon999/Pi_Hailo_Wildlife/README.md

 # Pi_Hailo_Wildlife
 Pi5 + Hailo HAT + PI Camera to capture Wildlife videos

-Note I use a 8GB Pi5, and save frames to RAM.
+Note I use a 8GB Pi5, and save frames to RAM, if you expect a lot of detections, and hence long videos this may fill the ram and at present l haven't any detection to stop this.
+It could be added if required.

 Captures 640x640 images and makes .mp4 videos

 Change line 94 to suit your required detections .... if (label == "cat" and confidence > 0.35) or (label == "bear" and confidence > 0.35):

-Note in line 259 the width and height are set for a Pi GS camera, you may need to change to suit other cameras

-source_element += f"video/x-raw, format={self.network_format}, width=1280, height=1088 ! "
+Note in line 259 the width and height are set for a Pi GS camera, you may need to change to suit other cameras... source_element += f"video/x-raw, format={self.network_format}, width=1280, height=1088 ! "

 Runs a pre-capture buffer of approx 2 seconds